ccp5UK/dl-poly/documentation/source/UserManual/data_files/input_files.rst

   although algorithms in DL_POLY_4 could in principle handle any high pole order summation, in practice, however, DL_POLY_4 will abort if the order is higher than hexadecapole (order 4)!
-For more information on this functionality refer to Section :ref:`mpoles`.
+For more information on this functionality refer to Section :ref:`mpoles-file`.

 Molecular details
 ~~~~~~~~~~~~~~~~~